-When you open your iTunes and find that some of the songs are greyed out and cannot be played, it can be very frustrating.
+If you expereince the problem of iTunes songs greyed out and find that none of those songs can be played, it’s a very inconvenient truth and super frustrating.
 Several users have experienced this with iTunes 12.
-Majority of the times, these issues can be fixed easily except when you have unsupported formats or DRM protected tracks.
-Let’s explore a few option to help you resolve the problem of your iTunes songs greyed out.
+The majority of time, you solve AND fix these issues simply except in cases when you have unsupported formats or DRM protected tracks.
+Let’s explore a few option to help you resolve the problem of your iTunes songs grayed out.

-Step – 1 Check the Audio Format of the problem track
+- 1 iTunes Songs Greyed Out: Check the Audio Format of the problem track

 Tunes match is a subscription service.
 It should work to convert the majority of your protected songs, but don’t expect it to be 100% perfect.
 There are plenty of articles out there explaining the correct process to delete your protected music and re-download non-protected songs without losing data.

-There is this setting in itunes that seems to somehow get switched on and can cause your songs to grayed out.
-Right Click on the particular song that you are having problem with in iTunes.
+There is this setting in iTunes that seems to somehow get switched on and can cause your songs to grayed out.
+Right-Click on the particular song that you are having a problem with iTunes.
 At the bottom of the menu, you will find a setting that says check /uncheck selection.
 Try toggling this selection and you should be able to play the song and add it your playlists etc. This is a small setting that is not very prominent.
 We have added a screenshot below to show you how to access this setting for the track.

 If you are facing the issue on your iPhone and iPad, you can follow the same step as above which is to try deleting the song and re-installing it.
 In order to accomplish this on your iPhone, Tap on Settings > General > Storage & iCloud usage.
 Next, under storage choose Manage Storage.
 Select Music and tap edit.
 Next, Tap the symbol on the left for all songs and choose Delete.
 This will delete all your songs from your iPhone.
 If it works properly, you should see that your storage is freed up quite a bit on your phone depending on how many songs you have on the device.
-Next Sync your iPhone to your iTunes and this will re-install all the songs and the problem should be hopefully be resolved.
+Next Sync your iPhone to your iTunes and this re-installs all the songs.
+Hopefully, at that point you’ve resolved the problem.

-If the steps above did not resolve you problem, you can try this option before calling Apple support.
-Sometimes iTunes may “forget” that your music is authorized.
-You can refresh the authorization by de-authorizing and then reauthorizing your computer.
+If the steps above did not resolve your problem, you can try this option before calling Apple support.
+Sometimes iTunes “forgets” that your music is authorized.
+You can refresh the authorization by de-authorizing and then re-authorizing your computer.
 In order to de-authorize your computer in iTunes, Click on the Store Menu option on the top of iTunes. you will find both these options here. proceed to de-authorize your computer, then sign out of iTunes from your account.
 Restart your computer, Log in to your iTunes account and re-authorize your computer back in iTunes.
 This can resolve many issues associated with iTunes problems.